-As spring time I approached I noticed the sweet butterflies drifting into my yard.
-My family and I love butterflies and they also have a very special significance for us.
-As I began to research butterflies, I discovered this wonderful idea from a Pinterest Board.
-This easy DIY Butterfly Feeder Tutorial is an engaging way to teach your family about the magic of butterflies, science, counting, patterns, and can even a be special way to remember old friends.
+As springtime approached, I noticed the sweet butterflies drifting into my yard.
+My family and I love butterflies, and they also have a special significance.
+As I began researching butterflies, I discovered this fantastic idea from a Pinterest Board.
+This easy DIY Butterfly Feeder Tutorial is an engaging way to teach your family about the magic of butterflies, science, counting, and patterns.
+It can even a be special way to remember old friends.

 - A Pie Tin

 - Various cut-up fruit (i.e. oranges, bananas, etc.)

 Punch four even holes in the pie tin

 Measure and cut four pieces of plastic lacing string (about 18 or more inches.